Jfeldman34/AF3Complex/docs/output.md

 ## Confidence Metrics

-Similar to AlphaFold2 and AlphaFold-Multimer, AlphaFold 3 outputs include confidence metrics.
+Similar to AF2Complex, AF3Complex outputs include
+confidence metrics.
 The main metrics are:

 *   **pLDDT:** a per-atom confidence estimate on a 0-100 scale where a higher